dmenezesgabriel/workflower/docs/source/job.md

 [Papermill](https://github.com/nteract/papermill) is a python library to run [Jupyter](https://jupyter.org/) notebooks **programmatically**.

-The operator used by the application is `workflower.operators.papermill.PapermillOperator`.
+The operator used by the application is `workflower.application.operators.papermill.PapermillOperator`.

 Papermill expects a `.ipynb` file's path as input so it can execute programmatically, and after it's execution, an `.ipynb` executed file is generated with it's cell's outputs and erros if there were any.
 The _output_ path is also expected, and must be in an existing directory.